Rezashatery/RNN/README.md

 ## Transformers

-Transformers are deep neural networks that over the last years achieved state of the art performances in several tasks.
+Transformers are deep neural networks that over the last years achieved state of the art performances in several tasks and projects.

 Transformers replaces CNNs and RNNs with [self-attention](https://developers.google.com/machine-learning/glossary#self-attention).
 Self attention allows Transformers to easily transmit information across the input sequences.